 The guy at the door was busy admiring the sign I put up in the side window, 'Never mind the dog, beware of the cubs'.

 He was one of those pretty-boy types.
-Well groomed and wearing designer clothes.
+Well-groomed and wearing designer clothes.
 Sorta looked like he’d just come from a modeling shoot.
 I smelled wolf, not bear.
-This boy wasn’t from around here and he wasn’t no rogue, that much I was certain of.
+This boy wasn’t from around here, and he sure as hell no rogue, that much I was certain of.
 If I had to guess, I’d say he was one of those rich boys from Stonevale.

 “This is funny.”
 He pointed to the sign on the door with a wide grin.

 “Can I help you with something, boy.
 Are you lost?”
 I asked in my usual ‘hospitable’ tone.

 He stepped to the side as I breezed past and threw the trash into the can at the side of the house.
 I had to cram the lid down to compact the mountain of bags.

 Fucking garbage collection wasn’t due till next week and the side of my property had started to look like a landfill site.